lhindman/cs253-lab05/README.md

 3. Test the program using to ensure it functions as expected.
 4. Commit the changes to your local repository with a message stating that LabActivity is completed.
 5. Push the changes from your local repository to the github classroom repository.
-6. Update the Coding Journal with an entry describing your experience using the steps outlined below.
+6. Update the Coding Journal with your observations from comparing the assembly code before and after adding loops

 ## Coding Journal
 Keep a journal of your activities as you work on this lab.
 Many of the best engineers that I have worked with professionally have kept some sort of engineering journal.
 I personally packed notebooks around with me for nearly 8 years before I began keeping my notes electronically.